Cord Blood Banking

 Given that stem cell banking is an option some families wish to consider and that they expect to receive this information from their healthcare providers, it is important to ensure health care professionals have impartial evidence based information about stem cell banking (Machin, 2016; Peberdy, Young & Kearney, 2016).

-For this reason I have prepared the first evidence based resource about UCB especially for healthcare professionals - this can be downloaded from BloodtoBaby's free online store.
+For this reason I have prepared the first evidence based resource about UCB especially for healthcare professionals - this can be downloaded from BloodtoBaby's online store.
 Healthcare professionals must ensure that within this conversation they educate parents about the importance of OCC and the benefits this offers to their baby's long term health and development.

 Cass McNamara, Midwife and the Founder of the MaMa Conference agrees there is an opportunity to support the way stem cells are collected without harming newborns, you can read her overview here!